Evidence into practice

 Implementing knowledge in action is challenging as it requires combining sound evidence from research with the experience of the people involved and the local context.
 This relies on a digital infrastructure to access the content and the support of people with a knowledge brokering role to help and guide the workforce.

-Improvement science is an emerging field and includes all aspects of research into the strategies in healthcare, systems, safety and policy which advance healthcare quality and safety.
+Improvement science includes all aspects of research into the strategies in healthcare, systems, safety and policy which advance healthcare quality and safety.
 The QI Zone provides a structured approach to support individuals and teams to test, implement and spread sustainable improvement across a system.